18F/atc-trello/README.md

 BPA_TRELLO_BOARD_ID  | The board ID of the BPA board.
 LOCALTUNNEL          | Optional.
 If `true`, creates a localtunnel.me for the local server.
 PORT                 | Optional.
 If not set, defaults to 5000.
+HOST                 | Optional.
+If set, this is the hostname used to register the webhook with Trello.

 ### Public domain